GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 * An actor *writes* a state.
 In a system composition a function writes a value.
 * An actor *reads* a state.
 In a system composition a function reads a value.
 * An actor *stores* a state.
 This is the combination of read and write and equates to a bi-directional data or material exchange.
-* An actor *precedes* and actor.
+* An actor *precedes* an actor.
 This is used to express that a behavior consists of a sequence of actions.
 * An actor *precedes* an event with dcterms:type set to *SpecIF:signals*.
 This is used to express that an event is created by an action.
 * An event *precedes* an actor with dcterms:type set to *SpecIF:triggers*.
 This is used to express that an action is triggered by an incoming event.